 Sage is a small town baker with a scar on her face that acts as a constant reminder of losing her mom in a car crash.
 A loner and unable to forgive herself, she meets an older man, Josef, at her grief group.
 Josef confesses that he has committed terrible atrocities and wants to die with Sage’s help.

 With characters connected to Sage’s grandmother, Minka, who is a Holocaust survivor, readers personally enter different perspectives from WWII.
 True to Picoult, there are twists and turns along the way where everything is predictable but nothing is as it seems.
 A story of love, loss, and forgiveness, Picoult captures the effects of war on every side.

-A Separate Peace is one of those classic titles that most of us read in school.
+A Separate Peace is one of those classic titles and top World War II books that most of us read in school.
 Set against the backdrop of WWII, Gene and Finny navigate coming of age in a New England prep school.
 Although somewhat playful rivals, an accident and dare leads to Finny’s untimely death.

 The novel paints a picture of war and the effects on youth in a different light than Sepetys.
 As the young boys begin to enlist, they witness more than they can understand, which takes a toll of their minds.
 A National Book Award finalist, A Separate Peace is an old school story about WWII, innocence, guilt, and growing up.

 The Chosen by Chaim Potok (New York City) is a similar book set in Brooklyn about two rival boys growing up and becoming friends.

 New Top World War 2 Books Set In Iceland